-- Ask the locals and stay where they stay (Sardinians free camp in the beaches, they know where it will be tolerated)
+- Ask the locals and stay where they stay (Sardinians free camp on the beaches, they know where it will be tolerated).

 A few more specific tips:

-- Never do it on the Emerald coast, rules are much more strict there
+- Never do it on the Costa Smeralda, rules are much more strict there.

-Our tour was done by car, around 1,000km in 14 days, easy-going but without ever sleeping two nights in the same place (with the exception of Desulo)
+Our tour was done by car, around 1.000 km in 14 days, easy-going but without sleeping two nights in the same place, with the only exception of Desulo.

-Given our taste for off-the-beaten-path destinations, our chronic lack of funds, and the fact that we were there in peak season, we almost totally skipped the famous Emerald Coast.
+Given our taste for off-the-beaten-path destinations, our chronic lack of funds, and the fact that we were there in peak season, we almost totally skipped the famous Costa Smeralda.
 That’s where the rich and VIP go, everything is so fancy, more expensive and less authentically Sardinian.

 Past the village of Laconi, things start getting interesting, we’re in the mountainous region of Barbagia.
 The road climbs among the woods, passing the small nice settlements of Aritzo and Belvì, reaching Desulo at almost 900msl.